Philip1806/blublog/README.md

 - Use users from Laravel UI.
 - They are three roles - Administrator, Moderator and Author.

-6. File manager *
+6. File manager
-- Upload files that are public and hiden.*
+- Upload files that are public and hiden.

 7. Admin
 - Very basic settings page for now.
+- Very basic menu options.
+You can make link or dropdown.*
 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.

 ## TO DO